Submissions

 Submission Requirements

-Articles offered for publication should be sent as an email attachment to loren.baybrook@lawrence.edu and one hard copy mailed mailed to the editor:
+Articles offered for publication should be sent as an email attachment (in Word-compatible format) to loren.baybrook@lawrence.edu and one hard copy mailed mailed to the editor:

 Loren PQ Baybrook, Editor, Film & History